BeatriceVaienti/dsml_project/README.md

 - epochs = [32, 64]

 First of all we compared, with the grid search, which model for the generation of the embeddings between CamemBERT and FlauBert would perform better.
 The best mean accuracy that can be obtained for CamemBERT is equal to 0.5385 while the one for Flaubert is 0.4635.
 As such, we decided to employ CamemBERT (`camembert-base`) to tokenize the test and generate the embeddings.

+### 4.3.1 POS tags impact on the accuracy
+Regarding the POS tags, we evaluated the impact on the accuracy of:
+- not using any POS tags;
+- using the 5 most frequent POS tags;
+- using the 10 most frequent POS tags.

 ### Evaluation Results